Learn German Colors: The 12 Key Colors and 20 Fun Expressions for a Vibrant Vocabulary

 Literal Translation: That’s the same in green

-Like we said before, if it’s in the green, it’s all good.
+Like we said before, if it’s in the green, it’s all good, and the same, apparently.

 20. Das ist graue Theorie